pitt-crc/user-manual/docs/getting-started/step3/getting-started-step3-resources.md

         ```
         The syntax for a Slurm directive begins with `#SBATCH` followed by ` --<variable>=<value>`, where `<variable>`
         is one of the OPTIONS defined for the [**sbatch**](https://slurm.schedmd.com/sbatch.html) command.
 The specific
-        `<value>` is unique to how CRC configures our implementation of the Slurm Workload Manager and is provided in
+        `<value>` is unique to how CRCD configures our implementation of the Slurm Workload Manager and is provided in
         <insert link to table>.

         !!! info